ZhangYichi1994/hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Control Theory and Engineering
     institution: Central South University
     year: 2017-Now
   - course: Visiting PhD student